Helping Sales and Support teams understand their clients.

 Understanding User Needs

 First, it was vital to understand what information our Sales and Support teams were looking for, and what information was available in our database.
 Rounds of interviews and shadowing coworkers helped me understand the pace of their work and the most common questions, actions, and needs.
-Then, I partnered with a Software Engineer to understand what information we were collecting and could display.
+Then, I partnered with a Software Engineer to understand what data we were already collecting and could display.

 - Brand & Partner DetailsDomestic TopResume or international TopCV customer, including the partner (usually a job board) that they came to us through.